GFHeader

 Karin Beuthner Meyers graduated with honors from Brandeis University and received a Masters of Humanities degree.
 She was an adjunct lecturer in Medical Ethics at Mt.
 Sinai Hospital in New York City and a member of its Institutional Research Review Board.
 Karin authored several articles on the ethics of Human Research Ethics.

 Karin is a member of GenerationsForward, a group of second and third generation individuals sponsored by the Holocaust and Human Rights Education Center of White Plains, New York.
+She presented recently at the Bronx Jewish Center.

 To download an editable flyer, CLICK HERE.